 “You’re a poem?”

 It’s been years since I last read the short story and I had forgotten a lot of the specifics, but for some reason this little back-and-forth between Enn and Triolet was one of the few things I could still remember.
-It’s kind of like one of those things you would hear a child say — something simple but accidentally profound — and it stuck with me.
-When I discovered this comic on the bookshelf, the very next thing I did after reading the artist’s names was flip through the book until I found this exact sequence and, sure enough, there it is.
+When I discovered this comic on the bookshelf, the first thing I did was flip through the book until I found this exact sequence and, sure enough, there it is.

-When it’s all said and done, How To Talk To Girls At Parties is a fantastic retelling from artists Gabriel Bá and Fabio Moon, who take Gaiman’s already entertaining fantasy story and find new ways to enhance the reader’s experience.
-I highly recommend checking out it out, along the original short story featured in Neil Gaiman’s collection of short story fiction and poetry: Fragile Things.
+When it’s all said and done, How To Talk To Girls At Parties is a fantastic adaptation of an already entertaining fantasy story.
+I highly recommend checking it out, along the original short story featured in Neil Gaiman’s collection of short story fiction and poetry: Fragile Things.
 As I understand it, Dark Horse Comics is actually releasing a series of graphic novels from other artists adapting more of Gaiman’s short stories as part of the Neil Gaiman Library.
-If this is the level of quality we can come to expect from future releases than sign me up!
-Like any good party, the more the merrier.
+Well, if this is the level of quality we can come to expect from future releases I say the more the merrier.

 Hardcover editions of How To Talk To Girls At Parties are available to order on Amazon, Barnes & Noble, Things From Another World, and your local comic book retailer.
 Digital copies are also available for the Kindle, Nook, and the Dark Horse digital library.